 Beach house.
 David is over, listening to music, as Clare and Donna pretend to study.
 Kelly arrives home and tells them about the CU bomb threat, and how she thought the Seventeen photographer was going to have a nervous breakdown.
 As it turns out, he no longer wants to do the photo shoot on campus...and has also decided to put Kelly on the cover.
 Donna's like, "That's great!" but then Kelly informs her that the shoot has been rescheduled for Friday night, which means she won't be able to make it to Pumpkin Head's surprise birthday party.
 Donna grumbles that Steve isn't coming either (out of loyalty to Griffin), and that Ahn-drea's busy fighting anti-Semitism, Dylan's slowly emerging from his vegetative state, and it's doubtful that Brandon will want to come without Kelly.
 She considers inviting Valerie, but Kelly warns her not to and says, "Unless you want her to make a move on your boyfriend."
-Ew...but wait, Valerie does eventually seduce Ray and the two doink behind Donna's back.
 Clare suggests having a small dinner party for Ray with her and David, and Donna likes the sound of that.
 Donna and Kelly head out to go shopping for Ray's present, and David is staring into space with a troubled look on his face.
 Clare asks him what's wrong, so he asks her what she thinks of him being Jewish.
 She shrugs and tells him she doesn't really think of his Jewishness at all, and that to her he's just 'David'.
 She then asks him if his Jewishness makes a difference to him and he's like, "I dunno."

 Ahn-drea's/Jesse's apartment.
 Ahn-drea's on the phone with Grandma Rose, telling her about the bomb scare, and how super busy she is now that she's on the board of the Maccabee Center.
-When she hangs up, Jesse grins and tells her she obviously thrives on this stuff - and by stuff he means controversy, politics, conflict, and being in the limelight.
-She gets all haughty and tells him that this is about Roland Turner and "his warped sense of history", so Jesse goes, "OK, OK" and mutters that he's sorry he said anything.
-She tells him she doesn't want him to feel like that, so then he lectures her about how peoplewho aren't her are allowed to have their own opinions...and she gets all defensive and says she never claimed they weren't.
+When she hangs up, Jesse grins and tells her she obviously thrives on this stuff - and bythis stuff he means controversy, politics, conflict, and being in the limelight.
+She gets all haughty and tells him that this is about Roland Turner and "his warped sense of history", so Jesse goes, "OK, OK" and mutters that he's sorry he said anything out loud in her presence.
+She tells him she doesn't want him to feel like that, so then he lectures her about how people who aren't her are allowed to have their own opinions...and she gets all defensive and says she never claimed they weren't.
 He snaps, "Then tell that to Brandon" so she explains that Brandon abstained from voting because he didn't want to offend anybody, and in the process alienated everybody.
 Yeah, there really is no gettin' around what a crap student body president Brandon is.
 Ahn-drea urges Jesse to open up and express what he's thinking, so he finally lets loose and says, "You're dynamic [frenetic], you're smart [a know-it-all], you're beautiful [average at best], you're a good mom [whatever] - but you're not a very tolerant person, Ahn-drea.
 You're just not."
 Bwahahaha!
 It was so completely awesome watching Ahn-drea get called out on her overbearing, sanctimonious assholery...and I really loved the way her face fell in response, so much so that I hit rewind on my DVD player so I could enjoy it a second time.

 The Walsh house.
 Mama and Papa Walsh and Brandon are watching a local news clip featuring Ahn-drea yammering about the protest against Roland Turner, and the obvious indifference of the student senate against the rise of anti-Semitism.
 Brandon mutters that he can't watch any more of this and stomps out of the kitchen.
 Papa Walsh rushes out after him, and Brandon explains/whines that he tried to come up with a compromise everyone could live with...and then stupid Ahn-drea goes on TV and makes him look like an ass-clown.
 Papa Walsh assures him that he's not an ass-clown, but that he is a white male who lives in a country where the power structure is rapidly changing.